krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 ## Introduction

-You should now have Completed the Following things:
+You should now have completed the following things:
 1. Setup your GitHub Account
-2. Setup the Example Code in your Account
+2. Setup the example code in your account
-3. Added the Repository Secrets to the Example Code
+3. Added the repository secrets to the example code

-Next you will get an Overview over the Example Code to Setup your first own Website on Azure via Terraform.
-This will only be the most basic Infrastructure Setup.
+Next you will get an overview over the example code to setup your first own Website on Azure via Terraform.
+This will only be the most basic infrastructure setup.
 If you want to learn more about the concept of a pipeline you can do it here:

 [https://docs.github.com/en/actions/quickstart](https://docs.github.com/en/actions/quickstart)